 It is important to pay all outstanding tickets in a timely fashion.
 If a ticket remains unpaid for a period over 21 days the fines will be doubled.

 Any individual wishing to appeal a parking ticket must do so within seven (7) days of issuance.
 Appeals can be filed by choosing the Appeals tab in the MyParking application on MyLasell.
 If the ticket was issued because a car was illegally parked for any reason, and/or for any amount of time, the appeal will be denied.
 Please review the Parking Rules and Regulations to insure that you were not in violation prior to sending an appeal.

 Vehicles with three (3) or more outstanding tickets will be subject to receiving a boot device that prevents the vehicle from being moved.
 Once attached, all outstanding fines must be paid within three (3) days or the vehicle will be towed.
 There will then be a fee for the boot, the tickets and the towing.

-If a vehicle has been towed, the owner should report to the Campus Police Office on the first level of Winslow Hall to pay all outstanding fines and obtain the vehicle release form.
-All fines must be paid prior to the vehicle's release.
-Payments must be made through Cashnet, Pay$Online, in cash or money order.
-No personal checks will be accepted.
-Students will be issued a release for the vehicle once all fines have been paid.
+If a vehicle has been towed, the owner should report to the Campus Police Office on the first level of Winslow Hall and obtain the “Vehicle Release” form.
+All fines related to the towing will be posted to a the owner’s Student Account.
 The Lasell College Police reserve the right to tow any vehicle that creates a safety hazard.

 ANY NUMBER OF UNPAID TICKETS WILL RESULT IN A HOLD BEING PLACED AGAINST ALL COLLEGE SERVICES AND MAY RESULT IN YOUR VEHICLE BEING TOWED or BOOTED, WITHOUT FURTHER WARNING OR NOTIFICATION!